Ratchet & Clank: Into the Nexus

-Ratchet & Clank: Into the Nexus (known as Ratchet & Clank: Nexus in PAL regions) is a 2013 platform video game developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation 3.
-It is the thirteenth game in the Ratchet & Clank series and the fourth and final installment in the "Future" series.
-The series is noted for the inclusion of exotic and unique locations and over the top gadgets, a concept of the traditional Ratchet & Clank experience that returns in this game.
+Ratchet & Clank: Into the Nexus (known as Ratchet & Clank: Nexus in PAL regions) is a 2013 third-person shooter platform video game developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation 3.
+It is the eighth main installment in the Ratchet & Clank series and the fourth and final installment of its Future saga.
+The series is noted for the inclusion of exotic and unique locations and over-the-top gadgets, elements of the traditional Ratchet & Clank experience that return in this game.

-Into the Nexus received generally positive reception upon release, although lower than previous games in the Future series, with reviewers praising its graphics, gameplay, controls, and humor, but criticizing its story and short length.
-The next game in the series, a reimagining of the first installment, was released for the PlayStation 4 in April 2016, while a direct sequel, titled Ratchet & Clank: Rift Apart, was released for the PlayStation 5 in June 2021.
+Into the Nexus received generally positive reviews from critics, although lower than previous games in the Future series, with reviewers praising its graphics, gameplay, controls, and humor, but criticizing its story and short length.
+Having released by the end of the PlayStation 3's lifespan, the series went on hiatus, with a reimagining of the first game released for the PlayStation 4 in April 2016; a proper sequel, Ratchet & Clank: Rift Apart, was released for the PlayStation 5 in June 2021 and Windows in 2023.

 Gameplay

-The gameplay is similar to other games in the Ratchet & Clank series but more focused on gravity.
+Ratchet & Clank: Into the Nexus gameplay is similar to other games in the Ratchet & Clank series but more focused on gravity.
 The game features new weapons and gadgets as well as some returning ones, including the Fusion Grenade and The Warmonger.
-The game also introduces new weapons including the Winterizer, which creates a tornado that freezes enemies and turns them into snowmen; The OmniBlaster, a fast, short-range weapon, and; a Nightmare Box, a device that scares enemies, usually in forms of clowns, an eye or a pirate leaving Ratchet all sorts of weapons to eliminate them.
+The game introduces weapons including the Winterizer, which creates a tornado that freezes enemies and turns them into snowmen; The OmniBlaster, a fast, short-range weapon, and; a Nightmare Box, a device that scares enemies, usually in forms of clowns, an eye or a pirate leaving Ratchet all sorts of weapons to eliminate them.
 Skill Points, Cheats and Gold Bolts make their return.
 Gadgets include The Repulsor, which suspends enemies in mid-air.

-Gravity is a vital entity in this game, as it is used to travel to hard to reach places.
-Clank also participates in 2D sections referred to The Netherverses which are mind bending puzzles, where Clank must navigate a treacherous maze while a Nether follows him.
+Gravity is a vital entity, as it is used to travel to hard to reach places.
+Clank participates in 2D sections referred to The Netherverses which are mind bending puzzles, where Clank must navigate a treacherous maze while a Nether follows him.
 The main goal is for the Nether to reach the other side of the rift through the protagonist Ratchet's dimension.

-Characters such as Zephyr, Cronk and Talwyn returned, not forgetting the half-hearted super-sized hero Captain Qwark and The Plumber.
-The army of enemies called Thugs-4-Less (an army from the series' second game) returns.
+Characters such as Zephyr, Cronk, Talwyn, Captain Qwark and The Plumber return, as well as the army of enemies called Thugs-4-Less.
 The Intergalactic Arena (named later as Destructapalooza) also returns.
 Raritanium is used to upgrade weapons.
 The game has three difficulty settings: Cadet, Hero and Legend.
-A Challenge Mode is also available.
+A Challenge Mode is available.